Statement

 Privacy and our website

-Cookies are pieces of information that a website transfers to your computer’s hard disk for record keeping purposes, website usage statistics or to provide enhanced functionality on the site.
+Cookies are pieces of information that a website transfers to a computer’s hard disk for record keeping purposes, website usage statistics or to provide enhanced functionality on the site.
 Our cookies may do some or all of these depending on the page and it’s functionality.

-Generally, information obtained by the cookies is de-identified and does not constitute personal information, but it may include the IP address of your computer.
-We may use this information for additional functionality or to analyse usage patterns You are ultimately in control of your browser’s dealing with cookies.
+Patients are ultimately in control of their browser’s dealing with cookies.
 Most browsers are by default set to accept cookies but have the capacity to block or delete them.
-If you do not wish to receive any cookies you should set your browser to refuse cookies.
-In some instances, this may mean you will to be able to take the full advantage or parts of the Grace Medical skin & Vein website
+If they do not wish to receive any cookies they should set the browser to refuse cookies.
+In some instances, this may mean they may not be able to take the full advantage or parts of the Grace Medical skin & Vein website.

 Email safety